IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

   Prague congestion control but has a few extra modifications to make it work well with periodic sources such as video.

-* The delay based congestion control is changed to implement a pseudo-L4S approach, this simplifies the delay based congestion control.
+* The delay-based congestion control is changed to implement a pseudo-L4S approach, this simplifies the delay-based congestion control.

 * The fast increase mode is removed.
 The reference window additive increase is replaced with an adaptive multiplicative increase to enhance convergence